tarangkumarsalat-lab/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 - Day 02 – Linux Architecture, Processes, and systemd
 - Today’s goal is to understand how Linux works under the hood.
-- 1. From power button → Linux kernel
+- 1.From power button → Linux kernel